gmaryu/imagej-macros/README.md

 - `make_montage.ijm`: Create a montage of the vertical average of a tube over time (kymograph).
 - `combine_tube_montages.ijm`: Combine all montages belonging to the same row of a temperature experiment.
 Save the result as a tiff.

+## GlassTubeAlignment
+- `GlassTubeAlignment.py`: Perform multi-channel image alignment (multiStackReg) across all positions in a dataset where sample tubes moved during the experiment.
+The alignment process uses transformation information generated from the first channel in the provided channel list and applies it to all other channels.
+Users can specify input and output paths, a list of channels, and the range of frames to process.
+The script is implemented in Jython 2.7.2

 # Installation
 The scripts can be run using two methods:
 1. Open the script as a file in ImageJ's editor and click 'Run'